How do you cook a pig in the ground?

 - It’s one of the oldest methods of cooking.
 Dig a hole in the ground, fill it with fire, add a large animal, cover, and cook.
 Most people recognize it as the Hawaiian Luau or, more accurately, Kalua Pig.

 How long does it take to cook a pig in the ground?

 A 100-pound pig needs to cook for 6-10 hours (let’s say eight), so you’ll need to put it in the ground long before meal time.
 For a 6pm dinner, you’re putting it in around 10am.
-It takes several hours for your fire to get hot enough and your rocks to heat, so you’ll need to set the alarm and get up early.
+It takes several hours for your fire to get hot enough and your rocks to heat, so you’ll need to set the alarm and get up early.28 Jun 2016

-How do you roast a pig above ground?
+How do you cook a pig by burying it?

-How do you roast a pig in the backyard?
+How do you cook a pig for a pig roast?

-How do you cook a pig in the ground Cuban style?
+How do you roast a pig in a pit?